Jakob37/SnakemakeAFriendlyIntroduction/README.md

 1. Try to run the `snakemake` command.
 Inspect the output, and see if you understand the different parts.
 2. Inspect the "output" folder.
 What do you see there?
 Is it what you would expect?
 3. Try running `snakemake` again.
 What happened?
-Snakemake can figure out what rules needs to be run to generate the desired output.
+Snakemake can figure out what rules need to be run to generate the desired output.
 If nothing has changed, it will not re-run any code if not prompted to.
 4. Try running `snakemake` with the `-F` flag (`snakemake -F`).
 What happened now?
 The "-F" flag allows you to force-run the workflow, even though no files have changed.
 5. Finally, try using the `-n` flag.
 This will give you a dry-run, which is useful to verify that there are no apparent issues with the snakemake workflow.